Our Founder, Blessed Alphonse Maria Eppinger

 The Sisters had a deep compassion for the elderly and desired to provide a welcoming, safe place for them.
 Through the generous support of benefactors, the Sisters opened St. Joseph Manor in 1937.
 Initially, the Sisters alone ran the Manor.
 They did the cooking, cleaning, nursing, washing and gardening themselves.
 Two years later, the Sisters purchased the adjacent 115 acres from the estate of George H. Lorimer to farm wheat, oats and barley and raise livestock to feed the residents of St. Joseph Manor.
 This land is now the site of the Redeemer Village, Redeemer Valley Garden, Sister’s Memorial Garden and the Holy Redeemer Healthcare System’s Transformation Center which includes the Redeemer Sisters’ Chapel.

 Despite many ministries with which the Sisters were engaged in, they never gave up their dream of establishing a hospital in America.
 In 1955, plans began to develop.
 The Sisters’ first intention was to locate the hospital near Center City Philadelphia, but Cardinal John O’Hara recognized the need for a health care facility in the growing area of Meadowbrook.
 The hospital was dedicated on December 8, 1958 and opened in March of 1959.
 Since then, Holy Redeemer Hospital has expanded to become Holy Redeemer Health Care System, incorporating health care, home care and life care.

 The history of the Sisters of the Redeemer in America is one of joys and challenges, happiness and hardships and a profound love of God and neighbor.
-The Sisters’ commitment to the mission of the Venerable Mother Alphonse Maria Eppinger overflows into each ministry to which they are called.
+The Sisters’ commitment to the mission of the Blessed Alphonse Maria Eppinger overflows into each ministry to which they are called.